Akshith1413/Portfolio/README.md

 # Three Webpack Boilerplate

-Three webpack 5 boilerplate using Babel, PostCSS, Sass and Gsap.
+For this project i used Three webpack 5 boilerplate using Babel, PostCSS, Sass and Gsap.

-## Installation
+## Get Ready

 Clone this repo and npm install.